Reading Instruction

 Enhance your skills in teaching reading across the curriculum!

-This reading instruction coursework will prepare teachers to support individual students, classroom teachers, and the general reading program in the school.
-This program includes two practicums: one where the participant works with an individual student and one focused on the reading program in the school.
+The coursework for the Reading Instruction degree and certificate program will prepare teachers to support individual students, classroom teachers, and the general reading program in the school.
+This program includes a practicum where the participant works with an individual student and focuses on the reading program in the school.

 Program Options Available for: